kalbir/personal-awesome-list/README.md

 ## Work

+- My favourite rands articles are: [The update, the vent and the disaster](https://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/), [Say the hard thing](https://randsinrepose.com/archives/say-the-hard-thing/), [Don't YOLO hard conversations](https://randsinrepose.com/archives/dont-yolo-hard-conversations/), and [Gossip, rumours and lies](https://randsinrepose.com/archives/gossip-rumors-and-lies/).
+Those are the ones I can think of right now.

 - [The rands test](http://randsinrepose.com/archives/the-rands-test/) &mdash; test for health of your organisation, sort of strategy equivalent to [the Joel test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)

 - [Building a first team mindset](http://www.attack-gecko.net/2018/06/25/building-a-first-team-mindset/) &mdash; how to get into the thought that your executive peers are your team and work with them rather than silo-ing.